facebook/react/docs/docs/state-and-lifecycle.md

 3) When the `Clock` output is inserted in the DOM, React calls the `componentDidMount()` lifecycle hook.
 Inside it, the `Clock` component asks the browser to set up a timer to call `tick()` once a second.

 4) Every second the browser calls the `tick()` method.
-Inside it, the `Clock` component schedules a UI update by calling `setState()` with an object containing the current time.
+Inside it, the `Clock` component schedules an UI update by calling `setState()` with an object containing the current time.
 Thanks to the `setState()` call, React knows the state has changed, and calls `render()` method again to learn what should be on the screen.
 This time, `this.state.date` in the `render()` method will be different, and so the render output will include the updated time.
 React updates the DOM accordingly.

 5) If the `Clock` component is ever removed from the DOM, React calls the `componentWillUnmount()` lifecycle hook so the timer is stopped.